 Specific Studies

-Following a pilot investigation of ten participants (published in the Optical Press, rather than in the peer-reviewed literature) in which it was claimed that ChromaGen lenses out-performed coloured lenses from the Intuitive Colorimeter, Harris and MacRow-Hill compared the ability of ChomaGen contact lenses and placebo contact lenses carrying a ‘light blue’ handling tint to improve reading fluency in adults with dyslexia.
+Only four studies have examined ChromaGen/Harris lenses and all are described here.
+Following a pilot investigation of ten participants (published in the Optical Press, rather than in the peer-reviewed literature) in which it was claimed that ChromaGen lenses out-performed coloured lenses from the Intuitive Colorimeter, Harris and MacRow-Hill compared the ability of ChomaGen contact lenses and placebo contact lenses carrying a ‘light blue’ handling tint to improve reading fluency in adults with dyslexia(75).
 The study was described as a ‘double-masked’ trial; however, it is highly likely that participants (who had responded to media interest) were aware of the difference between the two types of contact lenses.
 Nevertheless, the research team who carried out the outcome assessments were blind to group status.
 Participants had a formal diagnosis of dyslexia from an educational psychologist and were willing to wear contact lenses, although it is not clear if participants suffered from visual stress.
 Fifty-three participants started the trial but six failed to complete the study because they were either unable to tolerate contact lenses, fulfil the minimum reading requirement or were unwilling to complete the testing which took place on the same day.
 Across all participants, there was a statistically significant increase of 12 wpm (a 15% increase) relative to the baseline reading rate, compared to a significant increase of 7 wpm with the placebo lens (a 8% increase).
 The improvement in reading rate with the Chromagen lenses was statistically significant relative to both the baseline reading rate and the improvement seen with the placebo lenses, however, the improvement seen with the placebo lenses was also statistically significant.
 One important aspect of the results was that participants who received the ChromaGen lenses before the placebo lenses showed a statistically larger improvement in reading rate compared to those who received the placebo lenses first.
 This suggests that novelty effects may have exerted an influence on the results.
 There are other serious issues of external validity.
 For example, participants were recruited in response to publicity in the media about the possible benefits of colour.

-Cardona et al compared ChomaGen spectacle lenses with placebo lenses in 56 teenage children.
-The placebo lenses were clear but, as in the study by Harris and MacRow-Hill, children were informed that lenses had a new invisible tint that provided the same effect as coloured lenses.
+Cardona et al compared ChomaGen spectacle lenses with placebo lenses in 56 teenage children(70).
+The placebo lenses were clear but, as in the study by Harris and MacRow-Hill(75), children were informed that lenses had a new invisible tint that provided the same effect as coloured lenses.
 It seems unlikely that this measure would have controlled for placebo effects associated with coloured lenses.
-Overall placebo lenses and ChromaGen lenses improved reading relative to the control condition where no lenses were worn.
+Overall placebo lenses and ChromaGen lenses improved reading rate relative to the control condition where no lenses were worn.
 However, there was no improvement in reading speed with ChromaGen lenses over that seen with the placebo lenses.
 The results for reading accuracy showed a borderline significant benefit of the ChromaGen lenses over the placebo, although the magnitude of the effect size was not stated.